kaiaai/micro_ros_arduino_kaia/README.md

 git clone -b iron --depth 1 https://github.com/kaiaai/micro_ros_arduino_kaia micro_ros_kaia
 ```
 Now you can include this library into your sketch using `#include <micro_ros_kaia.h>`.

-## Kaia.ai Arduino ESP32 firmware
-Download the Kaia.ai firmware project code from the [Kaia.ai Arduino firmware repo](https://github.com/kaiaai/arduino_fw),
-open the downloaded `kaia_esp32.ino` project file in your Arduino IDE and click the build button.
-The project should build successfully.
-At this point, feel free to burn your ESP32 module with the compiled code and/or modify the firmware to your liking.

 ## Mod and rebuild Micro-ROS Arduino library for Kaia.ai
 In some cases, tayloring [Kaia.ai](https://kaia.ai) software to your particular robot may require tweaking the Kaia.ai library code in addition to the Kaia.ai firmware - for example to add new types of Micro-ROS messages.
 Follow these steps to [extend and/or adapt](https://micro.ros.org/docs/tutorials/advanced/create_new_type/) and rebuild the Kaia.ai Arduino library on Windows for your particular robot design.